samjulien/blog/_posts/2018-05-22-creating-web-components-with-stencil.markdown

 The `render()` method describes the component's appearance by using JSX expressions.
 In our example the component's markup consists of a sequence of six span HTML elements: three of them contain the HTML entity for the full star (`&#x2605;`) and the other three contain the code for the empty star (`&#x2606;`).

-## Interactively testing a component
+## Manually Testing a Stencil Component

 Now that you have defined your first component, you can can remove the default component included in the starter component project.
 So remove the `/src/my-component` folder.
 Then open the `index.html` file in the `src` folder and replace its content with the following markup: